MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Specification of the Reference Measure

-\item the eigenpairs $(\phi_i,\lambda_i^2)$ of $\cC$ are known so that exact draws from $\mu_0$ can be made from truncation of the \KL expansion (KL, below) and that, furthermore, efficient methods exist for evaluation of the resulting sum (such as the FFT);
+\begin{enumerate} \item the eigenpairs $(\phi_i,\lambda_i^2)$ of $\cC$ are known so that exact draws from $\mu_0$ can be made from truncation of the Karhunen--Lo\'eve expansion and that, furthermore, efficient methods exist for evaluation of the resulting sum (such as the FFT);

-\item exact draws from $\mu_0$ can be made on a mesh, for example by building on exact sampling methods for Brownian motion or the stationary Ornstein-Uhlenbeck (OU) process or other simple Gaussian process priors;
+\item exact draws from $\mu_0$ can be made on a mesh, for example, by building on exact sampling methods for Brownian motion or the stationary Ornstein--Uhlenbeck (OU) process or other simple Gaussian process priors;